1414C/jiffy/README.md

 ### Two Entity Model With Composite Index

 The following JSON illustrates the addition of a composite-index to an entity definition.
 An index composed of the 'name' and 'province' fields has been declared in the 'Owner' entity.
 This declaration will result in the creation of a non-unique b-tree index for columns 'name' and 'province' in the database.
 Any number of composite indices may be declared for an entity.
-No relationships have been defined between the two entities; this example simple illustrates how to declare a composite-index for an entity.
+No relationships have been defined between the two entities; this example simply illustrates how to declare a composite-index for an entity.

 ```JSON